streamr-dev/streamr-spark-integrations/README.md

 # Apache spark integrations from Streamr

-You can find the maven library for the integration here [here](https://github.com/streamr-dev/streamr-spark) You can import it to your maven project easily with:
+You can find the maven library for the integration [here](https://github.com/streamr-dev/streamr-spark) You can import it to your maven project easily with:

 ```